gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## Receiving

-When receiving an SCTP packet containing an CRYPTO Chunk it may be part of the DTLS signaling or SCTP signaling.
+When receiving an SCTP packet containing a CRYPTO Chunk it may be part of the DTLS signaling or SCTP signaling.
 Since there's at most one CRYPTO Chunk per SCTP packet, the payload of that chunk will be transferred to the proper DTLS instance according to DCI for